fhalab/evSeq/docs/4-usage.md

 ```
 or see [below](#optional-arguments).

 *Note:* You must be in the environment in which `evSeq` was installed or this will not be accessible.
-If you installed the `evSeq` environment, run
+If you installed the `evSeq_exact` environment, run
 ```
-conda activate evSeq
+conda activate evSeq_exact
 ```
 to activate it.

 ### GUI
 Upon installation, `evSeq` automatically installs a shortcut onto your Desktop that will launch the `evSeq` GUI with a double-click.
-If `evSeq` was installed in the `evSeq` environment, the GUI will always run from that environment without you needing to activate it.
+If `evSeq` was installed in the `evSeq_exact` environment, the GUI will always run from that environment without you needing to activate it.

 The GUI is designed for use by non-programming experts.
 If you are comfortable with a command line interface, that is the recommended way to use `evSeq`.
 If using the GUI, make sure you check the log file after each run to check for warnings or errors encountered.
 See details on the log file [here](5-outputs.html#evSeqLog).